 Pizza al padellino, the pizza with a gourmet soul

 We can’t forget in this short review another great classic made in Italy: pizza al padellino, pizza in a pan.
 Typical pizza of Turin, the main feature is that leavening and cooking are done in a small round pan, usually made of aluminum.
-This allows you to obtain pizzas with a tall and perfectly round structure, to be divided into wedges and shared.
+This allows you to obtain tall-textured, perfectly round pizzas that can be divided into wedges and shared.

 Pizza al padellino usually goes hand in hand with a careful consideration of the filling ingredients.
 The aim being to create a sensory experience differing to that of a classic pizza, approaching istead haute cuisine as a type of gourmet pizza.